idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 ![Target segment editor icons](https://i.imgur.com/pqbR0Zn.png)

  1. **Add segment to memory and go to next segment** = Add your translation of this segment to your translation memories, and move on to the next segment in the source document.

  2. **Move to the previous segment** = Move to the previous segment in the source document (without modifying your translation memories).

  3. **Move to the next segment** = Move to the next segment in the source document (without modifying your translation memories).

  4. **Join segments** = Merge the contents of the next source segment into the currently-selected segment.
 The next segment will also be eliminated.

  5. **Split segments** = Split the currently-selected segment into two.
 The segment will be split at the current cursor location in the source segment editor above.

  6. **Transfer to target segment editor** = Transfer the contents of the source segment editor (or the current selection) directly to the target segment editor.

  7. **Mouse tag placement** = When enabled, tags can be added to the target segment simply by left-clicking where you’d like to place a tag.
 If you select a word or a word string, it is enclosed by two tags.

  8. **Add fragment to memory** = Create a new translation memory fragment.
 Any highlighted portion of the source/target segments will be preset in the resulting “New fragment” dialog.

  9. **Add term to glossary** = Create a new glossary entry.
 Any highlighted portion of the source/target segments will be preset in the resulting “New term” dialog.

  10. **Add segment note** = Add an annotation about this segment; it will appear below the segment in the grid pane, marked with an “N”.

  11. **Select segment status** = Drop-down menu.
 Choose a segment status for the translated segments.
 Choices: Translate, Check, Lock, Version, Approve.
 Default: Translate.

+     Additional items: **AutoNext** (checkbox) when using Edit > Bind external editor, **Timer icon ON/OFF**  to enable Autopilot (Action > Autopilot).

-Note: Since CTE 2018 Forerunner (build **2018010801**), CafeTran Espresso allows **virtual joining of segments in external projects** (thoses created in other tools).
+Note on the **Split/Merge feature**: CafeTran Espresso allows **virtual joining of segments in external projects**.
 The feature allows to join segments in segments’ editor and rearrange their contents comfortably.
 As soon as the joined segments leave the editor, their number is the same as before joining but their respective text contents is changed (rearranged), hence the virtual aspect of this feature.
 Use this new feature with care making sure that boundary (opening and closing) tags between joined segments are in place.

 ### Target segment editor context menu